 Energy obtained is flat and therefore not affected by the Energy Recharge% attribute of Klee nor other members of the team.
 Despite not doing damage, “would have been” crits on shielded enemies will also proc this passive.

 Attacks and Skills have a certain chance to summon sparks that bombard opponents, dealing DMG equal to 120% of Sparks ‘n’ Splash’s DMG.

-If Klee is used as an enabler (roles are covered later), this is strictly an upgrade in both damage and elemental application.
-However in Vaporize carry teams, this brings more inconsistency to her vaporize% with Xingqiu support, although minimal if Xingqiu has constellation 6.
+If Klee is used as an enabler (roles are covered later), this is strictly an upgrade in both damage and Elemental application.
+However in Vaporise carry teams, this brings more inconsistency to her Vaporise% with Xingqiu as a support, although minimal if Xingqiu has Constellation 6.
 Therefore it can be either a DPS loss or gain depending on where these procs do occur.

-This additional damage is considered as elemental burst damage, therefore noblesse 2pc set effect boosts this, and additionally Solar Pearl’s passive both boosts this and it’s own application counts as a condition to boost her normal attack damage too.
+This additional damage is considered as Elemental Burst damage, therefore the Noblesse Oblige 2pc Set Bonus boosts this, and additionally Solar Pearl’s passive both boosts this and its own application counts as a condition to boost her Normal Attack damage too.

 Being hit by Jumpy Dumpty’s mines decreases opponents’ DEF by 23% for 10s.

-Her overall best constellation and one of the few sources of DEF shred in the game.
-A huge boost to both her and her team’s damage output and also allows for to justifiably be played in a supportive role.
-The Team DPS increase will typically range from 13-18% depending on the enemy’s level, which is significant.
-Note that constellation 4 is also needed in conjunction to truly transition, however in practical gameplay it is not necessary and also comes with a steeper cost.
+Her overall best Constellation and one of the few sources of DEF Shred in the game.
+A huge boost to both her and her team’s damage output that also allows for her to justifiably be played in a supportive role.
+The Team DPS increase will typically range from 13% to 18% depending on the enemy’s level, which is significant.
+Note that Constellation 4 is also needed in conjunction to truly transition, however in practical gameplay it is not necessary and also comes with a steeper cost.

-Increases the level of Jumpy Dumpty Overload by 3.
+Increases the level of Jumpy Dumpty by 3.